-Our organisation is risk aware rather than risk averse as the decision whether to accept risk has to be taken in light of the potential benefits of a proposed course of action.
+The Council has embedded risk management by the establishment of a Risk Management Group, Elected Member led and attended by senior officers, internal audit and health and safety.
+The Council is risk aware rather than risk averse.
 The extent to which the Council is risk averse, will undoubtedly impact on its potential to progress available opportunities to secure benefits for local residents.